zhongpc/zhongpc.github.io/_pages/about.md

 * Computational design of energy materials from first-principles
 * Statistical mechanics in lattice systems and optimization for robust modeling
-* AI for Science: physical modeling, materials science, sustainability
+* AI for Science: atomistic modeling, materials science, sustainability

 I enjoy doing research with imaginative ideas and implementing them via canonical approaches.